michel1991/ocp-java-11/modulars/README.md

 However, none of the existing modules needs to be recompiled, making option A correct.
 The service locator will see the new service provider simply by having the new service provider on the module path.

-### Which of the following modules contains the java.sql package?
-(Choose all that apply.)
-*  A. java.base;
-*  B. java.database;
-*  C. java.jdbc;
-*  D. java.sql;
-*  E. None of the above

-Sorry.
-You just need to memorize this.
-The java.sql package is in the java.sql module, making option D correct.
-It just so happens to have the same name.

-### Which module is available to your named module without needing a requires directive?
-* A. java.all
-*  B. java.base
-*  C. java.default
-*  D. java.lang
-*  E. None of the above

-Option B is correct because java.base is provided by default.
-It contains the java.lang package among others.

-### Which are true statements about a package in a JAR on the module path containing a module-info file?
-(Choose all that apply.)
-*  A. It is possible to make it available to all other modules on the classpath.
-*  B. It is possible to make it available to all other modules on the module path.
-*  C. It is possible to make it available to exactly one other specific module on the classpath.
-*  D. It is possible to make it available to exactly one other specific module on the module path.
-*  E. It is possible to make sure it is not available to any other modules on the classpath.
-*  F. It is possible to make sure it is not available to any other modules on the module path.

-Since the JAR is on the classpath, it is a named module.
-The module-info file can use the exports directive to allow visibility into zero, one, or more packages to other modules, making options B, D, and F correct.
-Further, all unnamed modules on the classpath can access all packages in the module, making option A correct.

-### Which are true statements about a package in a JAR on the classpath containing a module-info file?
-(Choose all that apply.)
-*  A. It is possible to make it available to all other modules on the classpath.
-*  B. It is possible to make it available to all other modules on the module path.
-*  C. It is possible to make it available to exactly one other specific module on the classpath.
-*  D. It is possible to make it available to exactly one other specific module on the module path.
-*  E. It is possible to make sure it is not available to any other modules on the classpath.

-Since the JAR is on the classpath, it is treated as a regular unnamed module even though it has a module-info file inside.
-Remember from learning about top-down migration that modules on the module path are not allowed to refer to the classpath, making options B, and D incorrect.
-The classpath does not have a facility to restrict packages, making option A correct and options C and E incorrect.

-### For a bottom-up migration, all modules other than named modules are ________________ modules and on the __________________.
-* A. automatic, classpath
-* B. automatic, module path
-* C. unnamed, classpath
-* D. unnamed, module path
-* E. None of the above

-A bottom-up migration strategy leaves all JARs on the classpath until they are migrated.
-Then it migrates the lowest-level module to be a named module, leaving the other modules as unnamed modules.
-Option C is correct as it matches both of those characteristics.

 ### Which commands take a --describe-module parameter?
 (Choose all that apply.)
 * A. javac
 * B. java